 Plague

-Plague is a spread mainly through flea bites and direct contact with infected animals.
+Plague is spread mainly through flea bites and direct contact with infected animals.
 In Weld County, Plague has been found in rodents such as prairie dogs, squirrels, and rabbits.

 Prevention?